kevinkirkl3y/program-language-selector/README.md

 ## Known Bugs

 * _If user clicks the 'Submit' button without first clicking the 'Try Again!' button, the page will not refresh and subsequent additions to the 'Your Name:' form will add onto the results.
-Only known workaround is to use the 'Try Again!" button after every entry._
+Only known workaround is to hide the form and button after click._

+* _If user doesn't enter a name into the prompt the result will come back with a blank space before the " , you should...".
+Will attempt a work around using branch to input generic replacement if empty._

 ## Support and contact detail